RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-hop-shirt-navy.html.markdown

 size_image: "shop/size-image-tshirt.png"
 ---

-Navy t-shirt with Folkingebrew hop logo printed on the front left area and Folkingebrew wordmark on the back.
+Navy t-shirt with Folkingebrew hop logo printed on the front left and Folkingebrew wordmark on the back.